Is It Safe to Travel to Bolivia in 2026?

 What is the current travel advisory level for Bolivia?

 Bolivia is rated Level 2 — Exercise Increased Caution by the U.S. Department of State as of 2026.
-Key concerns include civil_unrest, crime.
+Key concerns include crime, civil_unrest.

 Is it safe to travel to Bolivia right now?

 Bolivia is generally considered safe for travelers, with a Level 2 advisory.
 Standard precautions apply.
-However, avoid these areas: Chapare region.
+However, avoid these areas: Chapare Province.

 Do I need a visa to visit Bolivia?